Read instructions on how to applyExpress Interest

 This is a one year, full-time course at MA level.
 The programme is delivered in a blended format with on-campus and online teaching.
-On completion of the programme the student will have acquired the ability to identify and evaluate significant issues in contemporary historiographical discourse, a specialist knowledge of a select number of substantive historical themes studied through three elective modules, the ability to identify, locate and evaluate a range of primary and secondary sources relevant to the understanding of a selected research topic and a capacity to present the results of substantial independent research in a selected topic.
-In addition an elective Public History Internship affords students an opportunity to gain experience in partner museums and archives.
+On completion of the programme the student will have acquired the ability to identify and evaluate significant issues in contemporary historiographical discourse, a specialist knowledge of a select number of substantive historical themes studied through three elective modules, the ability to identify, locate and evaluate a range of primary and secondary sources relevant to the understanding of a selected research topic, and a capacity to present the results of substantial independent research in a selected topic.
+In addition an elective Public History Internship will afford students an opportunity to gain experience in partner museums, libraries, and archives.

 |Autumn Semester||Spring Semester||Summer Semester|